Lung Cancer Choices©© 5th Edition Menu

 NTRK 1/2/3 are oncogenic driver mutations that are present in many types of solid tumors.
 They are identified in approximately 1% of NSCLC patients.

 Repotrectinib (TPX-005) is a TRK inhibitor that was granted fast-track status by the FDA for NTRK + cancers after prior first line TRK inhibitor.
 It continues to be evaluated in the TRIDENT-1 clinical trial for patients with either NTRK 1-3, ALK or ROS1 gene rearrangements.
 In the NTRK mutated cohort 6 patients were evaluable, with an overall response rate of 50%.
-It is generally well tolerated, with dizziness, fatigue, constipation, taste changes, dyspnea and hypoxia seen in some patients.32
+It is generally well tolerated, with dizziness, fatigue, constipation, taste changes, dyspnea and hypoxia seen in some patients.50

 Additional Small Molecule Inhibitors

 Multiple other targets continue to be discovered for NSCLC as science advances and the ability to test patients for multiple gene targets becomes a reality.
 These additional gene targets include HER2, MET amplification, MET exon 14 mutation, KRAS, RET, PIK3CA, AXL and MAP2K1 (also known as MEK1).
 Numerous drugs are currently being investigated that show activity against one or more of these targets.
 Interestingly, many of these drugs have more than one intra-cellular target and are being evaluated for application in different types of cancer as well as potentially being useful for multiple different tumor mutations.
-As the science of tumor genetic sequencing progresses more drug-gene targets will be established in an effort to truly personalize treatment to the genetic fingerprint of an individual patient’s cancer, with continued improvement in treatment options and therapeutic outcomes for lung cancer patients.
+As the science of tumor genetic sequencing progresses more drug-gene targets will be established to truly personalize treatment to the genetic fingerprint of an individual patient’s cancer, with continued improvement in treatment options and therapeutic outcomes for lung cancer patients.

 MET